The Cord Foundation: Wyatt's Story

 Covington, KY 41017

 We have had numerous inquiries from concerned people asking what they can do to help.
 Contributions are welcome to help fund research.
 Recently we heard from a man who wanted to help raise funds by asking a Philadelphia store that sells Italian modern furniture online to create a promo where a certain percentage of the sales would be donated to the Cord Foundation.
 The idea seemed feasible, and the owner expressed interest.
 One of the unexpected outcomes of the outreach to the furniture store was was my purchasing some of the exceptionally sophisticated modern furniture they carry.
 This partnership could be a win win situation for all involved.
-I am thinking of broaching the idea to friends of mine who have an online store that sells cool circular dog beds.
+I am thinking of broaching the idea to friends of mine who have a webstore that sells a cool circular dog bed online.
 The dog beds actually look like great floor pillows.
 The striking designer print fabrics that cover the pillows adds to that impression.
 How mny people do you know have dog beds for their pets that are covered in a lovely blue and cream toile print or a stunning chinoiserie design.
 The fabric choices are so delicious that I want to buy the dog bed pillows even though we don't have a dog!
 We thank everyone who is trying to find creative ways to raise money for our research.

 Wyatt was born on May 4, 2006.
 A year later, at the age of one, is when his symptoms really became noticeable.
 The symptoms included: